Waitematā railway station: Beach Road

+Proposals and planning

-Many proposals were made to locate the station back in the CBD, most notably in 1973 and 1987, with the 1970s proposal of the mayor of Auckland, Dove-Myer Robinson, envisaging an underground station at Britomart and a tunnel loop, but that was stopped by the Muldoon National Government, which claimed it was unjustified and too costly.
-In 1995, Auckland City Council purchased the old Post Office building (PostBank offices closed in 1988, though some postal services remained open beyond that year) and proposed to redevelop the area as a transit centre.
+Many proposals were made to locate the station closer to the central city, most notably in 1973 and 1987.
+The 1973 proposal envisaged a tunnel loop with an underground station at Britomart, but was stopped by the Third National Government, which claimed it was unjustified and too costly.
+In 1995, Auckland City Council purchased the old Chief Post Office building (PostBank offices closed in 1988, though some postal services remained open beyond that year) and proposed to redevelop the area as a transit centre.

 Early designs called for both the bus terminal and the railway to be underground, but these plans were scrapped as consultation showed that buses were preferred above ground by both users and operators, and projected costs soared, partly due to the difficulties with potential water ingress.
 The developer eventually defaulted on contractual deadlines, and the project failed.

 In 1998, a cheaper option was decided on, partly after a consultation process with stakeholders and citizens.
 The architectural design was chosen via a competition.
-It used part of Queen Elizabeth II Square and surrounding streets as a bus interchange, with the existing dilapidated bus terminal redeveloped to incorporate both bus services and a pedestrianised area, also known as a Transit Oriented Development (TOD).
+It used part of Queen Elizabeth II Square and surrounding streets as a bus interchange, with the existing dilapidated bus terminal redeveloped to incorporate both bus services and a pedestrianised area.
 When nearby Quay Street was realigned in the late 1990s, a tunnel was built (completed in 2000) to provide the underground railway link.
 Bus services using the old bus terminal were diverted to other locations in June 2001.

-The project name, with the station intended to facilitate transfers between buses, trains, ferries and potential future light rail, was officially coined the Waitemata Waterfront Interchange.
-The station itself later opened as Britomart Transport Centre.
+The project name was officially coined the Waitemata Waterfront Interchange.

 Construction

-Designed by California architect Mario Madayag in collaboration with local Auckland architects Jasmax, construction of Britomart commenced in October 2001, with structural design having been provided by OPUS.
+The underground platforms before electrification, 2007.

+Construction commenced in October 2001.
 It involved 14 km of piling, some being 40 m long and driven 16 m into the underlying bedrock, mainly to provide good earthquake protection, and to futureproof the area for potential later construction of buildings on top of the station.
 200,000 cubic metres were excavated for the station, and 40,000 cubic metres of concrete poured.
 Approximately 2 km of new rail track was built, of which half was in a cut and cover tunnel.
-The station has a site area of 5.2 ha and includes 236 m² retail area.
+The station has a site area of 5.2 ha and includes 236 m^{2} retail area.